This is based on a guide prepared by the 5th Beckenham South Scout Group.

 Where to shop?

-Decathlon at Surrey Quays / Canada Water is worth a visit, as is Go Outdoors at Colindale.
+Decathlon at Surrey Quays / Canada Water is worth a visit for good value outdoor clothing and equipment.

-Blacks and Millets also offer discounts to Scouting members.
+GO Outdoors, Blacks and Millets also offer discounts to Scouting members – details here.

 When shopping, don’t be fooled into buying v expensive gear.
 For almost all our purposes, a jacket that is sold as waterproof will be as waterproof as one that costs £300 more.